RamenVentures/Operating-Manual/README.md

 We make angel investments in great founders who have found an important problem to solve.
 Then, we help set an ambitious vision and successfully create it.

 ## Our Investment Thesis
-First, we look for a startup who has identified a group of Users with a important, painful, and valuable Problem.
+First, we look for a startup that's found a group of Users with a important, painful, and valuable Problem.
 We call this having an "**Important Mission**."

-Next, look for founders willing to create an ambitious solution that's first, best, or unique.
+Next, we look for founders who are trying to create an ambitious solution that's first, best, or unique.
 We call this having a "**Bold Vision**."

-Finally, we look for a team with the passion, guts, and ability to actually create it.
+Finally, we look for founders with the passion, guts, and ability to actually create it.
 We call this having the "**Right Team**".

 ## Our Investment Process
 Our investment process is designed to find companies that fit our thesis while being _extremely_ founder-friendly - fast, honest, and transparent.
 It has five steps: